Forbidden City

 Route 2: 3-4 Hour Route: Central Axis → East Six Palaces (Yingxi Palace, Jingren Palace) → Treasure Gallery.

-3. If you’re visiting in the summer, make sure to wear comfortable shoes and bring a sun umbrella, sunglasses, and a hat to protect yourself from the strong sun.
+3. If you’re visiting in summer, wear comfy shoes and bring a sun umbrella, sunglasses, and a hat to stay cool.

-4. If you have enough time that day, after exiting through the Shenwu Gate, consider visiting Jingshan Park for a panoramic view of the Forbidden City.
-The sight of all of Beijing from there is truly breathtaking.
-No reservation is needed for the park; you can buy tickets on-site.
+4. If you have extra time after exiting through the Shenwu Gate, check out Jingshan Park for a great view of the Forbidden City.
+The whole of Beijing from there is amazing!
+No reservation needed; just grab your tickets on-site.

 Attraction Surprises